MrW0r57/MrW0r57.github.io/_posts/2020-05-30-linux-expoitation-9-1.md

 ```
 $ man medusa
 ```
-To see usage of medusa
+To see the usage of medusa

 ```
 $ medusa -h